-Other performances and educational presentations occurred at the School of Music in Gliwice, a club in Rzeszow (about 20 kilometers from the Ukrainian border), and in Cieszyn at the Silesian University Department of Arts and Music.
+Other performances and educational presentations occurred at the School of Music in Gliwice, a club in Rzeszow (about 20 kilometers from the Ukrainian border), in Cieszyn at the Silesian University Department of Arts and Music.
 Our time in Cieszyn was especially memorable.
-It is a beautiful town right at the border of Poland and the Czech Republic, about two hours from Katowice.
+Cieszyn is a beautiful town right at the border of Poland and the Czech Republic, about a two hour drive from Katowice.
 Following our educational presentation and concert in the early afternoon, we walked across the border (a lovely river) to the Czech Republic.
 While there were many similarities, it was obvious that we were in different country.
 The Poles take great pride in the progress they have made modernizing their country and becoming more like the 'West'.
 Tesin, the Czech town, was obviously not as far along as Cieszyn, seemingly more like it was a decade or so ago.

 The Silesian University is most noted for its graphic arts courses and program.
-Their Rektor (President) was highly complimentary of our efforts and took great pride in showing us his students.
+Their Rektor was highly complimentary of our efforts and took great pride in showing us his students.
 Their artwork was stunning and highly creative.
-Everywhere you looked you could find someone creating with clay, watercolors, oils, lithographs, textiles, or computers.
-No two looked alike, and we were offered samples to take home.
+Everywhere you looked you would find someone creating with either clay, water colors, oils, lithographs, textiles and computers.
+No two looked alike and we were offered samples to take home.
 What a treat!
-In addition, a poster was created in honor of our visit, and it now hangs proudly in my office.
+In addition, a poster was created in honor of our visit and I hang it proudly in my office.
 Completing that day was a jam session with local musicians performing in a club with standing room only.
 It was great to hear their interpretations of jazz standards.
 The only language being spoken was jazz.

-Our time in Poland ended with a final, formal evening concert at the Academy in Katowice.
+Our time in Poland ended with a final, formal evening concert at the Akademia in Katowice.
 The group, now having performed for more than ten days, was a very cohesive unit.
 It was like we had been playing together for years.
 Everyone felt at home taking chances and stretching musical boundaries.
 It was also quite gratifying to see people from places we had visited in the audience, having traveled many miles to hear the group once again.
 We all knew when the music ended that we would try to play together again.

-The exchange between our Polish jazz friends did not end with this final concert.
-Three outstanding students from the Academy were awarded scholarships to the Jamey Aebersold Summer Jazz Workshops last summer.
-Jamey's workshops are presented annually at the University of Louisville during July.
-Our visitors were on campus for two weeks and interacted with students from throughout the United States and twelve other countries.
-It is our intent to continue to award scholarships to worthy students from the Academy.
+The exchange of between our Polish jazz friends did not end with this final concert.
+Three outstanding students from the Akademia were awarded scholarships to the Jamey Aebersold Summer Jazz Workshops.
+Jamey's workshops are presented annually at UofL during July.
+Our visitors were on campus for two weeks in 2003, interacting with students from throughout the United States and twelve countries.
+It is our intent to continue to award scholarships to worthy students from the Akademia.

-The Polish-American Ensemble has been able to perform again.
-Jacek and Wojcek this time traveled to our country as featured artists during the University of Louisville's Jazz Week 2004.
+The Polish/American Ensemble was able to perform again.
+Jacek and Wojcek this time traveled to our country as featured artists during Jazz Week 2004.
 The Niedzielas presented a splendid duo set which was followed by a reunion of the quintet.
 The group also performed in Cincinnati and presented educational clinics in area schools for students of all ages.

-I feel certain that I speak for all involved by saying that the exchange that began so modestly last year has exceeded our expectations.
+I feel certain I can speak for all involved in saying that the exchange which began so modestly last year has exceeded our expectations.
 Music really is the universal language, helping to open doors and foster cooperation between people wherever it is given a chance.
 Hopefully this musical relationship will continue and expand in the future.